oschrenk/notes/company.md

 - have hackathons with the local developers
 - organize talks and presentations

+## Customer ##

+- send customer emails based on certain rules
+	- "Automatically email users after 7 days if they haven’t added a teammate or created a project"
+	- "On day 15 tell all iPhone users about the iPhone app, if they haven’t already installed it"
+- send emails based on time (after 1d, 1w, 1m)
+- send emails based on activity

 ## Bibliography ##

 [#Geissendörfer:2011]: Felix Geissendörfer [Node.js Style Guide](http://nodeguide.com/style.html#line-length) 2011